 Anything with spiritual or social significance was fair game for beautification.
 Shields and weapons were engraved with protective designs, canoes were carved with elaborate patterns and figureheads, and even common dish-ware and textiles were brought to life through embellishment.
 Alongside the tasks requisite for survival—hunting, fishing, and gardening, nearly everyone was also expected to produce objects of beauty.
 Materials were often divided along gender lines, with men typically working in wood, shell and stone, and creating most of the ritual figures, and women working in textiles and fiber, weaving bark, cloth flax and more.
 As in all cultures, those with exceptional talents became sought-after far and wide.
 While today the names of these artists have been lost, they would have been legendary in their time, passed down through oral histories for generations.

 Got questions, comments or corrections about Classical Oceania?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Classical Oceania, Floating cities and stone heads facing the sea," in Obelisk Art History, Published July 21, 2019; last modified August 14, 2020, http://arthistoryproject.com/timeline/middle-ages/pacific-oceanic-cultures/.